lkoepsel/AVR_C/docs/ATtiny13A.md

 ## Pin Configurations

 ### Note:
-1. PB3 and PB4 are unttached using ISP programmer.
+1. PB3 and PB4 are unattached using ISP programmer.
 2.
 ### ATtiny13A Pinout
 ```